cailleach1310/ares-pentraits-plugin/README.md

 Trait points for chargen, per default 10.

 #### trait_visibility
-Here you can toggle whether traits are visible for other other players in the web profile.
+Here you can toggle whether traits are visible for other players in the web profile.
 Per default, this is set to "false".

 #### shortcuts
 'traits' has been defined as shortcut for 'trait/list'.